-4.7.9 PWM medium current outputs
+4.11 PWM medium current outputs

 These outputs are low side drivers like the high current outputs, but can operate at a higher frequency and have a maximum current of 3 amps.
 Devices connected to these outputs absolutely must not receive power when the key is off, as the circuit used to clamp high frequency voltage spikes can feed power back into the MS3Pro's power supply and prevent the ECU from turning on.
 Maximum frequency is 1021 Hz.
 The high frequency outputs work best with valves that can stay in the middle of their travel, like variable valve timing control valves and idle air control valves.
-The digital output pins work in the same way as the PWM outputs, except their maximum frequency is 78 Hz.

-4.7.10 Solid state relay control
+4.11.1 Solid state relay control